minicomp/wax/pages/about.md

 ## Current Features

-- Has layouts for image and metadata pages (either IIIF or flat image)
-- Has masonry layout for image gallery
-- Can generate collection pages from CSV or YAML files
+- Can generate collection pages from CSV or JSON files
 - Can generate IIIF tiles and JSON data from local images
 - Can publish your compiled site to a `gh-pages` branch.
 - Can test for dead links and html errors
 - Can generate search index
 - Has client-side elastic search
-- Can test search index(es)

-## On the horizon

-- Will extract tag and category information
-- Will generate d3 force-graph visualizations